MohammadAlyounes/chat-with-pdf-RAG/README.md

-(Please see the screenshots in the images directory for more explanation) 🚀 Features
+(Please see the screenshots in the images directory for more explanation)

+ Main query question prompt from our book: "How much data was produced by the assault on an al-Qaeda safe house in Afghanistan in 2017?
+Give me any realistic approximation response."

+🚀 Features

 PDF Text Extraction: Automated text processing and chunking (for book structure)